TransitApp/gtfsNodeLib/README.md

 ## Support and contact

 Please post any issues you find on [the repo of the project](https://github.com/TransitApp/gtfsNodeLib/issues).
-And do not hesitate to contact [Transit App](https://github.com/TransitApp) or [Leo Frachet](https://github.com/LeoFrachet) directly if you have any questions.
+And do not hesitate to contact [Transit App](https://github.com/TransitApp) directly if you have any questions.